Federal Financial Supervisory Authority (BaFin) Brokers 2025

 • The brokerage continues to stand out with its wide range of value-add resources, including pattern recognition scanners, webinars, tutorials, news feeds, and research from respected sources like Morningstar.

-• CMC Markets has a rich investment offering with over 12,000 CFDs and in 2024 added options trading while in 2025 added extended hours trading on the 'Magnificent 7' US tech stocks, providing opportunities to trade market volatility and hedge existing positions.
+• CMC Markets has a rich investment offering with over 12,000 CFDs and in 2024 added options trading while in January 2025 added extended hours trading on the 'Magnificent 7' US tech stocks and in March 2025 rolled it out to 80+ US equities.

 Cons